gquere/gquere.github.io/DockerDependencyConfusion.md

 The RedHat case
 ---------------
-The Docker package published by Red Hat is a fork that adds a modification [refused by Docker](https://github.com/moby/moby/issues/33069) that permits overloading the default registry using ```--add-registry``` or by configuring ```/etc/containers/registries.conf```.
+The Docker package published by Red Hat is a fork that adds a modification [refused by Docker](https://github.com/moby/moby/issues/33069) that permits overloading the default Docker Hub registry by using ```--add-registry``` or by configuring ```/etc/containers/registries.conf```.

-This opens up to more vulnerabilities and should never be used, even according to [RedHat themselves](https://www.redhat.com/en/blog/be-careful-when-pulling-images-short-name).
+This opens up to even more misconfigurations and should never be used, even according to [RedHat themselves](https://www.redhat.com/en/blog/be-careful-when-pulling-images-short-name).

 Vulnerabilities
 ===============